dlozanob/My-Notes/SAA-C03.md

 **Custom Instance:**
 1. Start the instance with the required OS
      - AMI

-2.Install the database service
+2. Install the database service
      - ISO image

 3. Create the database

 **Flat File vs. Relational:**